 Interestingly, the bulk of the writing is in the headline, where the subject is explicitly addressed.
 Listicles are self-explanatory and essentially structured to be skimmed, as there is no argument or thesis made in the piece.
-This type of short-content lacks additional insight apart from the numbered list, thus rendering many listicles of little to no value.
+This variety of short-form content lacks additional insight apart from the numbered list, thus rendering many listicles of little to no value.

 We are fascinated by listicles because we like to prove what we already know.
 Research from BBC cites confirmation bias as one of the psychological reasons our brains are drawn to this type of content—it helps us feel satisfied with the information we already believe or know to be true.
-That being said, the list article doesn’t actually teach us anything novel.
+Case in point, the list-style article doesn’t teach us anything novel.

 Though our brains like to “chunk” complex information, the material provided in listicles isn’t so much complex as it is common sense.
 If the brain doesn’t have to think, it doesn’t have to learn either.

 When a Picture Doesn’t Paint a Thousand Words

 Frequently, the bulk of the content in a listicle is not in the written word but rather the GIFs and memes that accompany each number on the list.
 While images have been an integral element of journalism since its inception, the listicle is often dominated by pictures that are tangentially related, if not completely irrelevant, to the information itself.
 This overflow of digital imagery impedes our brain’s ability to illustrate its own mental images, thus contributing to a lack of comprehension and a decline in brain plasticity.